Hungry Hill (film)

-Hungry Hill is a 1947 British film directed by Brian Desmond Hurst and starring Margaret Lockwood, Dennis Price and Cecil Parker with a screenplay by Terence Young and Daphne du Maurier, from the 1943 novel by Daphne du Maurier.
+Hungry Hill is a 1947 British film directed by Brian Desmond Hurst and starring Margaret Lockwood, Dennis Price and Cecil Parker with a screenplay by Terence Young and Daphne du Maurier, from the 1943 novel by du Maurier.

 Plot

 A feud is waged between two families in Ireland – the Brodricks and the Donovans – over the sinking of a copper mine in Hungry Hill by "Copper John" Brodrick.
 The feud has repercussions down three generations.

 Copper John Brodrick wants to mine copper at Hungry Hill.
 Of his two sons, Henry is enthusiastic but Greyhound John is reluctant.
 The mine goes ahead despite opposition of the Donovan family.

 Fanny Rosa flirts with both John and Henry.
 The Donovans lead a riot at the mine which results in Henry's death.

 John becomes a lawyer and is the heir to the mine, but is reluctant to take over.
 He resumes his romance with Fanny Rosa.